apache/doris/docs/en/docs/admin-manual/http-actions/fe/debug-point-action.md

 and we can also pass data to debug points.

-Both FE and BE support debug point, and after inserting the debug point code, we need to recompile FE or BE.
+Both FE and BE support debug point, and after inserting debug point code, we need to recompile FE or BE.

 ## Code Example